dtinit/dtinit.github.io/_posts/2024-02-27-why-summit.md

 We’re going to bring together expert panels of academics, civil society, industry, and government on the difficult policy questions surrounding the future of data portability.
 The event will combine presentations on original scholarship and cutting edge research as well as expert discussions about both the challenges and immense opportunities that lie ahead.
 In this piece I want to share a preview of the event and our thinking behind it.

 DTI’s mission is to empower people with respect to their data, so they can make their own decisions about it.
-On the product side, we continue to build tools that enable simpler, faster, and more secure data transfers through data portability at scale by providing dedicated engineering and product contributions for the design and implementation of open source data transfer tools.
+On the technology side, we continue to build tools that enable simpler, faster, and more secure data transfers through data portability at scale by providing dedicated engineering and product contributions.

-Perhaps equally important though, is our policy work, where our priorities are to educate and convene thought leaders on the hardest and most important questions in data portability.
+Equally important though, is our policy work, where our priorities are to educate and convene thought leaders on the hardest and most important questions in data portability.
 One of the consequences of data portability being an issue that is broadly supported but rarely prioritized is, in essence, an accumulation of some amount of policy debt.
 We started the thought process for this event with a sort of call-for-papers type document raising many unanswered questions in the field of portability policy, and when we started talking to people about it, the main response we got was “You know, these are good questions, and we don’t really know who’s working on answering them.”
 Well, now that’s our job.
 And this event is a good first step.

-**Why Now?**
+**Why now?**

 Whenever I speak on behalf of DTI at events, I always start my talk off by telling the audience that if there is one-take away they should leave with, it’s that we are at a turning point for data portability.